John Babinecz: Houston Oilers

 In 1974, Babinecz was claimed by the Houston Oilers and spent the season on the injured reserve list.
 He was released on September 14, 1975.

 Chicago Bears

 On September 16, 1975, he was claimed by the Chicago Bears.
 He appeared in 14 games in a reserve role.
 He wasn't re-signed after the season.

 Philadelphia Eagles

 On June 29, 1976, he signed with the Philadelphia Eagles as a free agent.
 He was waived on August 2.

 Atlanta Falcons

 On August 10, 1976, he was claimed off waivers by the Atlanta Falcons.
 On August 23, he was released before the start of the season.

-Winnipeg Blue Bombers (CFL)
+Winnipeg Blue Bombers

 On September 16, 1976, he signed with the Winnipeg Blue Bombers after a five-day tryout.
 On August 28, 1977, he was released to be able to enter medical school in September.

 Personal life

 Babinecz worked as a pediatrician in Paoli, Pennsylvania.